July 17, 2018

 While there are many prototypes and even working exoskeletons currently in production, only a small number of these superhuman suits have been deployed in real industrial work environments.
 Interest is growing, however, among major enterprises in a range of industries and verticals.
 The following companies are either developing or testing exoskeleton technology today:

 Lowe’s workers can spend up to 90% of their time moving and lifting heavy items like bags of cement and buckets of paint.
-Looking to make the workday easier for employees, Lowe’s partnered with an engineering professor at Virginia Tech to develop a simple exoskeleton.
+Looking to make the workday easier for employees, Lowe’s partnered with Virginia Tech to develop a simple exoskeleton.
 They came up with a harness-like device with carbon fiber rods that act as artificial tendons; bending with the user and storing energy as he goes to pick up an object, and releasing that energy back into the user’s back and legs when he stands up.

-The Korean automaker is building a line of robotic human exoskeletons to supplement or augment the abilities of manual laborers and help paraplegics walk again.
+The Korean automaker has been building a line of robotic human exoskeletons to supplement or augment the abilities of manual laborers and help paraplegics walk again.
 One of the exoskeleton models, the Hyundai Universal Medical Assist or HUMA, is designed to aid every limb, supporting up to 88 pounds of a user’s weight.
 The suit can help fully mobile users lift heavier objects than normal and run at speeds up to 7.5 mph.
 Another suit, the H-Wex (Hyundai Waist Exoskeleton,) is more of a safety device, designed to reduce the toll of repetitive motions originating from the waist.
 By giving auto workers, for example, more lifting power or just helping them endure long periods on their feet, the H-Wex can prevent back injuries and fatigue.

 Daewoo Shipbuilding and Marine Engineering (DSME)